Code-Institute-Submissions/eeefitness/README.md

 used as a muted text colour in the footer and as a background colour for the inactive class timetable tabs.
 - Text colour throughout the site is Cultured, Light Grey or Space Cadet, depending on which proved easier for the user to read against the assigned background colour of the element in question.

+#### Icons
+Icons were used alongside the text within the site in order to help the user to understand the content at a glance.
+They were taken from [Font Awesome](https://fontawesome.com/) and chosen to be self explanatory.

+#### Typography
+According to [ilovewp.com](https://www.ilovewp.com/resources/wordpress-for-gyms/most-used-google-fonts-on-gym-websites/)’s article, 'Most Used Google Fonts on Gym Websites' *Open Sans* was the most popular font, therefore it was chosen as the main heading font.
+[Google Fonts](https://fonts.google.com/) suggested *Roboto* as a complimentary font to *Open Sans*.
+As this font was also the third most popular font choice on gym websites, it was chosen as the main font for the body of the website.

 ##### back to [top](#table-of-contents)
 ---

 ## Development
 In Mentor Session 1, Mr. Reuben Ferrante suggested that a more efficient layout for the About page was necessary as the wireframe layout chosen would result in an unpleasant user experience for the mobile user.
 Both tab and dashboard layouts were considered before the final layout of separate pages for Services, Facilities and Classes was chosen.
 The About page information relating to the gym staff and services were included on the Home page and the site structure create six main pages: Home, Facilities, Classes, Membership, Contact and Sign Up.
 This structure should allow the end user to access the information that they seek with fewer clicks, hopefully leading the user toward continuing the browsing experience.
 <img src="documentation/eeefitness-site-map.jpg" height="auto" width="100%" alt="EEE Fitness site map" />
-*Site Map was created using* [Microsoft Word](https://www.microsoft.com/en-ie/microsoft-365/p/word/cfq7ttc0k7c7?=&ef_id=Cj0KCQjwwuD7BRDBARIsAK_5YhXETvfhSIhKaGdssIQw29SJmGZ4uWT6YF9Tfd1-1qMY2mSRD4t5F2oaAo-iEALw_wcB%3aG%3as&OCID=AID2100139_SEM_Cj0KCQjwwuD7BRDBARIsAK_5YhXETvfhSIhKaGdssIQw29SJmGZ4uWT6YF9Tfd1-1qMY2mSRD4t5F2oaAo-iEALw_wcB%3aG%3as&lnkd=Google_O365SMB_App&gclid=Cj0KCQjwwuD7BRDBARIsAK_5YhXETvfhSIhKaGdssIQw29SJmGZ4uWT6YF9Tfd1-1qMY2mSRD4t5F2oaAo-iEALw_wcB&activetab=pivot%3aoverviewtab).
+<sup>*Site Map was created using* [Microsoft Word](https://www.microsoft.com/en-ie/microsoft-365/p/word/cfq7ttc0k7c7?=&ef_id=Cj0KCQjwwuD7BRDBARIsAK_5YhXETvfhSIhKaGdssIQw29SJmGZ4uWT6YF9Tfd1-1qMY2mSRD4t5F2oaAo-iEALw_wcB%3aG%3as&OCID=AID2100139_SEM_Cj0KCQjwwuD7BRDBARIsAK_5YhXETvfhSIhKaGdssIQw29SJmGZ4uWT6YF9Tfd1-1qMY2mSRD4t5F2oaAo-iEALw_wcB%3aG%3as&lnkd=Google_O365SMB_App&gclid=Cj0KCQjwwuD7BRDBARIsAK_5YhXETvfhSIhKaGdssIQw29SJmGZ4uWT6YF9Tfd1-1qMY2mSRD4t5F2oaAo-iEALw_wcB&activetab=pivot%3aoverviewtab).</sub>

 My mentor also helpfully showed me how to embed a Google Map in order to allow visitors to the site to locate the gym more easily.
 Initially this was included soley in the Footer section of the desktop view, however when it came to building the site it was also added to the footer when viewed on a tablet.
 This decision was taken partly for aesthetic reasons and partly because it was pointed out to me that many tablet users use their device as a replacement for a desktop computer and therefore expect much of the functionality of the desktop view when browsing online.